tsjabie-o/write-ups/reverse_engineering/Flare-On RE Challenge 2019/Level 2 - Overlong.md

 This could further confirm my earlier suspicion that some part of the dialog box string has not been fully decoded.

 ## Disassembly in Ghidra
-I decided it was not time to crack open the executable in Ghidra.
+I decided it was now time to crack open the executable in Ghidra.
 ### General function layout
 After the automatic analysis in Ghidra, the `main` function was detected.
 Before I dive into the instruction by instruction details of an executable, I try to get a broad view of the program's workings as much as possible.
 This can help point me in the right direction and save lots of time.
 To do this, I first looked at the function call tree, with the `main` function at the root: